codeplatoon-fullstack/installfest/MacOS/README.md

 We are going to install everything that you will need for this course.
 Please do this in order!

+1. Terminal
-1. XCode
+2. XCode
-2. Visual Studio Code & `code`
+3. Visual Studio Code & `code`
-3. Package Management
+4. Package Management
-4. Python
+5. Python
-5. Node
+6. Node
-6. Git
+7. Git
-7. Alisases
+8. Alisases
-8. PostgreSQL
+9. PostgreSQL

+## Terminal
+MacOS has a default terminal application called Terminal.
+This will suffice, but if you are looking for a more customizable alternative [iterm2](https://iterm2.com/) is a popular choice.

 ## XCode

-MacOS has a default terminal application called Terminal.
-This will suffice, but if you are looking for an alternative [iterm2](https://iterm2.com/) is a popular choice.
+- If you don't already have it installed, go to the App Store, search for XCode, and install it.
+This can take a very long time, and is quite large but unfortunately necessary to do software development on a mac.

-Run the following command in the terminal.
+Once Xcode is installed (you may be prompted to restart first) run the following command in the terminal.

 ```bash
 $ xcode-select --install